zyp91281115/docs/docs/guide/advanced/meta.md

 ### **Write**
-Allow guest to make directory, new file and upload files.
+Allow user to make directory, new file and upload files.

 <br/>